gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 27: Saturday, October 5, 2024 - Side Effects & IO
 Made a weather web API call today with a side effect based function (impure) and used the data gathered from it to output the forecast with a pure function where the output is a formatted string for a "Today's" weather temperature output for the given location.

+### Day 28: Sunday, October 6, 2024 - Rest

+### Day 29: Monday, October 7, 2024 - Pure Functions
+It seems hard at times to come up with ideas for pure functions outside of mathematical operations.
+It seems to be more the case that pure functions are generally more applicable in the case of using an impure function or operation first that returns a thing to then act on the result with a pure function.
+Today I made a pure function that simply calculates speed.